What is the Difference Between Economic and Noneconomic Damages?

 When pursuing a personal injury lawsuit, however, there is a significant difference between merely winning a case and winning a case while securing full and adequate damages to cover your losses.
 For example, it’s possible for the court to agree with your arguments and impose liability on the defendant, but for the jury to award limited damages.
 The jury may not believe that you have done enough to establish the “certainty” of your various losses or may believe that you are exaggerating your losses.

-Understanding personal injury damages is therefore critical to ensuring that you are able to achieve your litigation goals.
+Understanding personal injury damages are therefore critical to ensuring that you are able to achieve your litigation goals.
 Let’s take a closer look.

 Two Primary Categories: Economic and Noneconomic Damages